 The Church of St Mary

-A Saxon Church dating back from late 11th century with a stained glass window that featured on the 1992 Royal Mail Christmas stamp.
+A Saxon Church dating back from the late 11th century with a stained glass window that featured on the 1992 Royal Mail Christmas stamp.
 Plan your wedding ceremony here to make it even more memorable.

 Bibury Trout Farm